 Performer.
 Curator.
 Writer.

 Louisa received her formal dance training in her home state of New Hampshire and is a graduate of the Certificate Program at Peridance Capezio Center, New York, NY.
 During her time in the program, she was selected to perform works by Igal Perry, Loni Landon, Ronald.
 K. Brown, Charlotta Ofverholm, Oniin Dance Company, and Caterina Rago.
 After completing the program, Louisa was part of the inaugural group at the Barton Movement's Axis Connect, where she performed an original work by Cindy Salgado.
-She has also performed professionally in New York with such choreographers as Yvonne Rainer for the Museum of Modern Art's Judson Dance Theater: The Work is Never Done exhibition, Diego Funes, Pat Catterson, Cleo Mack and Rock Dance Collective, Pramila Vasudevan, Michelle Thompson-Ulerich, Ashley McQueen and Smashworks Dance Collective, Emily Bufferd, Jacqueline Dugal, Monica Hogan, Yuki Hasagawa, and Joyce King.
-Louisa's film work includes videos directed by The Kuperman Brothers and Gierre Godley; she is soon to appear in rapper Lando Chill's upcoming music video, "Light Her."
-Louisa premiered her own work, Strange Girl Dances: A Visual Duet with Melissa Stern, at Garvey|Simon Gallery, New York, NY in October 2018, and recently served as movement director on a limited run of W.B.
-Yeats' play, Purgatory.
-Currently, she is performing in Alexander Polzin's adaption of Into the Little Hill at 92nd Street Y and performing with Smashworks Dance.
-Louisa is also the rehearsal director for De Funes Dance.
+She has also performed professionally in New York with such choreographers as Yvonne Rainer for the Museum of Modern Art's Judson Dance Theater: The Work is Never Done exhibition, Diego Funes, Pat Catterson, Sommer Ulrickson and Alexander Polzin, Cleo Mack and Rock Dance Collective, Pramila Vasudevan, Michelle Thompson-Ulerich, Ashley McQueen and Smashworks Dance Collective, Emily Bufferd, Jacqueline Dugal, Monica Hogan, Yuki Hasagawa, and Joyce King.
+Louisa's film work includes videos directed by The Kuperman Brothers and Gierre Godley; she is soon to appear in rapper Lando Chill's music video, "Light Her."
+Louisa's choreographic endeavors include Strange Girl Dances: A Visual Duet with Melissa Stern, at Garvey|Simon Gallery, New York, NY and an adaptation of W.B.
+Yeats' play Purgatory.
+Currently, she is performing with Smashworks Dance Collective and De Funes Dance, where she is also rehearsal director.
+During the great COVID pause, Louisa is co-choreographing and premiering two new works with Diego Funes: Absence a dance film, and First in Half, Then in Quarters, produced by Mixily Presents.
 In addition to performing, Louisa holds her B.A. in English Literature and Art History from New York University, is a coach at Row House, Columbus Circle, and a trainer at Box + Flow.
 She is interested in finding the intersections between different mediums and modes of communication in all of her work.

 Performance Reel 2019